AnswerDotAI/cosette/README.md

 chat(img)
 ```

-What a cute puppy!
-This is a Cavalier King Charles Spaniel, known for
-their friendly and affectionate nature.
-They are a small breed with
-distinctive markings and long, floppy ears.
-If you have any more
-questions about this breed or anything else, feel free to ask!
+What an adorable puppy!
+This puppy has a white and light brown coat and
+is lying on green grass next to some purple flowers.
+Puppies like this
+are commonly seen from breeds such as Cavalier King Charles Spaniels,
+though without more context, it’s difficult to identify the breed
+precisely.
+It looks very playful and cute!

 <details>

-- id: chatcmpl-9R77sofDkOWKHjdVSyt35lOVXQn6K
+- id: chatcmpl-9R8VsAnTWr9k1DShC7mZsnhRtqxRA
 - choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
-  message=ChatCompletionMessage(content=‘What a cute puppy!
-This is a
+  message=ChatCompletionMessage(content=“What an adorable puppy!
+This
+  puppy has a white and light brown coat and is lying on green grass
+  next to some purple flowers.
+Puppies like this are commonly seen from
-  Cavalier King Charles Spaniel, known for their friendly and
+  breeds such as Cavalier King Charles Spaniels, though without more
-  affectionate nature.
-They are a small breed with distinctive markings
-  and long, floppy ears.
-If you have any more questions about this breed
-  or anything else, feel free to ask!’, role=‘assistant’,
+  context, it’s difficult to identify the breed precisely.
+It looks very
+  playful and cute!”, role=‘assistant’, function_call=None,
-  function_call=None, tool_calls=None))\]
+  tool_calls=None))\]
-- created: 1716249276
+- created: 1716254608
 - model: gpt-4o-2024-05-13
 - object: chat.completion
 - system_fingerprint: fp_927397958d
-- usage: CompletionUsage(completion_tokens=55, prompt_tokens=262,
+- usage: CompletionUsage(completion_tokens=63, prompt_tokens=262,
-  total_tokens=317)
+  total_tokens=325)

 </details>